zhijie-group/SIFT/README.md

 ## Acknowledgements
 Our work mainly builds upon [OpenCompass](https://github.com/open-compass/opencompass).
 We also used the open-source models [Qwen](https://github.com/QwenLM/Qwen2.5) and [LLaMA](https://github.com/meta-llama/llama3) for local evaluation.
-The DeepSeek-r1 model was evaluated via API calls.
+The DeepSeek-r1 model was evaluated via API calls.The evaluation results of the O-series models for AIME24 and AIME25 are derived from [AIME-preview](https://github.com/GAIR-NLP/AIME-Preview).